kata-containers/kata-containers/docs/Developer-Guide.md

 # Install a hypervisor

 When setting up Kata using a [packaged installation method](install/README.md#installing-on-a-linux-system), the `QEMU` VMM is installed automatically.
-Cloud-Hypervisor and Firecracker VMMs are available from the [release tarballs](https://github.com/kata-containers/kata-containers/releases), as well as through [`kata-deploy`](../tools/packaging/kata-deploy/README.md).
+Cloud-Hypervisor, Firecracker and StratoVirt VMMs are available from the [release tarballs](https://github.com/kata-containers/kata-containers/releases), as well as through [`kata-deploy`](../tools/packaging/kata-deploy/README.md).
 You may choose to manually build your VMM/hypervisor.

 ## Build a custom QEMU